-The Office of Attorney Regulation Counsel filed seven petitions/stipulations to transfer attorneys to disability inactive status in 2022, one was dismissed.
-When an attorney is unable to fulfill his/her professional responsibilities because of physical, mental, or emotional illness, disability proceedings are initiated.
+The Office of Attorney Regulation Counsel filed three petitions/stipulations to transfer attorneys to disability inactive status in 2023.
+When an attorney is unable to fulfill the attorney's professional responsibilities because of physical, mental, or emotional illness, disability proceedings are initiated.
 An attorney who has been transferred to disability inactive status may file a petition for reinstatement with the Presiding Disciplinary Judge.
 See Table I-2.